 Information for persons applying for non-military service

-A person can apply for non-military service at or after call-up or after having already volunteered for military service.
-The military service already carried out will be considered when the remaining period of non-military service is calculated.
-The application is submitted to the call-up board, the commander of the relevant unit or the regional office of the Finnish Defence Forces.
+Applying for non-military service is done by filling in an application for non-military service.
+A person can apply for non-military service in or after call-up, during military service or during voluntary military service for women.
+The completed days in military service are credited when calculating the remaining period of non-military service.
+The application is submitted either to the call-up board, the commander of the relevant unit or to the regional office of the Finnish Defence Forces.

-A conscript that has applied for non-military service will be discharged immediately.
-The call-up board or the regional office of the Finnish Defence Forces must approve the application if it has been properly made.
+Conscripts who have applied for non-military service are immediately discharged.
+The call-up board or the regional office of the Defence Forces must approve the application if it has been properly made.

-In the application, the applicant for non-military service must state that reasons of conscience prevent him from doing the service laid down in the Conscription Act.
+In the application for non-military service, the applicant assures that reasons of conscience prevent him or her from doing the service laid down in the Conscription Act.
 The applicant is not required to give detailed reasons for the application.

-Non-military service comprises basic training and work service
+Non-military service comprises basic training and non-profit work service

-The work service is carried out at service locations of which there are about 2,000 in different parts of Finland.
-The service location must have concluded a service location agreement with the Centre for Non-Military Service.
-The person liable for non-military service may not carry out the service for his own employer.
+After the training period, non-military service continues as work service.
+The work service is carried out at approximately 2,300 non-military service locations in different parts of Finland.
+The service location must have an agreement with the Non-military Service Centre.
+A person liable for non-military service may not carry out the service for his own employer.

-The persons liable for non-military service must apply for the work service independently, for example using the list of service locations on the website of the Centre for Non-Military Service.
-If the efforts are unsuccessful the Centre for Non-Military Service can assist in the process.
+A person liable for non-military service must apply for a service position on their own, for example by using the list of service positions available on the website of the Non-military Service Centre.
+If the efforts are unsuccessful, the Non-military Service Centre will assist in the process.

 See also Employment security during military or non-military service